On stability of self-similar blowup for mass supercritical NLS: Introduction

 {\em 5.
 Restriction on $\sigma$.} The condition $0 < \sigma -s_c \ll 1$ is only to ensure the absence of exceptional value on essential spectrum by the decoupling effect.
-The results will hold at $\dot{H}^{\sigma}$ with $s_c \le \sigma < 1$ given no exceptional values on $\RR + ib(\sigma - s_c)$, and we similarly expect for higher regularity.
-However, due to the existence of embedded resonance $\calH (iQ_b, -i\overline{Q_b} )^T = 0$, the Strichartz estimate at sharp regularity is very unclear, even for the radial case\footnote{This is particular for Schr\"odinger equation since wave or heat equations has no phase shift symmetry.}.\\
+We also obtain $\dot H^\sigma \cap \dot H^1$ Strichartz (Lemma \ref{lemStrichartz1}) as persistence of regularity for linear equation, and generalization to higher regularity is well-expected.
+However, due to the existence of embedded resonance $\calH (iQ_b, -i\overline{Q_b} )^T = 0$, the Strichartz estimate at sharp regularity is very unclear, even for the radial case\footnote{For wave equation, the linearized operator has no embedding eigenmode in radial case, but has one generated by Lorentz symmetry in the non-radial case.}\\